BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conversations.md

 ## Further Information
 !!! info ""
-    You want some more information about conversations?
-[Conversation Reference](../../Documentation/Conversations.md)
+    More information about conversations can be found in the [Conversation Reference](../../Documentation/Conversations.md)

 ## Summary

 !!! abstract ""
     You've learned how to create simple conversations in which the player can choose different paths.
     In the next part of the basics tutorial you will learn how Jack the mayor can give food to the player using **events**!

 ## What`s next?
 [:octicons-arrow-right-16: Events Tutorial ](Events.md){ .md-button .md-button--primary}